Zarina Diyas: 2016: Wrist injury

 Diyas started the year playing at the Shenzhen Open, where she recorded her first win of the season against qualifier Zhang Kailin.
 In the second round, she was eliminated by Kateřina Siniaková.
 In her next two tournaments, she lost in the first round, at the Hobart International to Camila Giorgi and at the Australian Open to Madison Keys.
-At the Qatar Open, she was eliminated by Jeļena Ostapenko.
+At Doha, she was eliminated by Jeļena Ostapenko.

 In March, she traveled to the United States, where her first event was the Indian Wells Open.
 She beat Jamie Loeb in the first round, but could not beat Azarenka in the next round.
-At the Miami Open, she defeated Olga Govortsova and Daria Gavrilova and went one round further, where Serena Williams eliminated her from the tournament.
+At Miami, she defeated Olga Govortsova and Daria Gavrilova and went one round further, where Serena Williams eliminated her from the tournament.
 On clay, she reached two second rounds: the Internationaux de Strasbourg, where she lost to Alla Kudryavtseva, and the French Open, where she lost to Simona Halep.

 Diyas suffered a wrist injury in round one of Wimbledon, where she lost to Anna-Lena Friedsam.
 Later she underwent surgery.
 She did not play in any tournaments in 2016 after that.
 As a result, she fell out of the top 100.